Use apt-transport-https to protect against security issues in APT?

 This reminds me, since the user can possibly install different versions of a package from different sections (wheezy, backports, experimental, etc.), that will generate more unique fingerprint information.

-#8 Updated by sajolida almost 5 years ago
+#8 Updated by sajolida about 5 years ago

 - Type of work changed from Debian to Discuss